-Please refer to USF System Policy 0-206, Digital Communications for scope of official external and internal USF System websites.
+Please refer to USF Policy 0-206, Digital Communications for scope of official external and internal USF websites.

-All official USF System sites (both internal and external) as outlined in USF System Policy 0-206, are required to migrate in to the USF content management system (CMS) (external) or the Portal (internal) and must use the templates provided.
+All official USF sites as outlined in USF Policy 0-206, are required to migrate in to the USF content management system (CMS) and must use the templates provided.
 These sites are subject to review and approval by University Communications and Marketing (UCM) and Information Technology (IT) prior to launching.
 UCM and IT reserve the right to review launched sites periodically for quality assurance.

-If you feel that your unit requires features not currently part of the standard templates for either the CMS or the Portal, please email email@example.com.
-In your request, you must provide the reason that you feel your unit requires custom templates or the reason that you feel your unit should be exempted from using the CMS or Portal.
+If you feel that your unit requires features not currently part of the standard templates for either the CMS, please email email@example.com.
+In your request, you must provide the reason that you feel your unit requires custom templates or the reason that you feel your unit should be exempted from using the CMS.
 Custom requests will be considered by UCM in consultation with IT Web Services and exceptions may or may not be granted.
 If granted, your unit will be required to sign an exception form agreement.
 Depending on the scope of work, custom development may be subject to a fee, if approved.

 All USF template code is the property of UCM and IT.
 The code seen in a source code view is not, and may not be used as, a template.
 You may not use this code, a reverse-engineered version of this code, or its associated visual presentation in whole or in part to create spin-off work.
 You may not override stylesheets without the prior approval of UCM and IT.

 APPLICATIONS / DATABASES / FORMS: